 But his view is very influenced by the time and the circumstances of the early 70s in the United States.

-1971 is only a few years removed from the passage of the Civil Rights Act and the Voting Rights Act, as well as the assassinations of Martin Luther King, Fred Hampton, and Malcolm X. This context informs his position and where he was coming from.
+1971 is only a few years removed from the passage of the Civil Rights Act and the Voting Rights Act, as well as the assassinations of Martin Luther King, Fred Hampton, and Malcolm X.

-Also in this interview, Ali seems preoccupied with his fear of flying.
+Also, in this interview, Ali seems preoccupied with his fear of flying.

 And at one point, he seems to imply that he can predict plane crashes.